AleNit/Swarm-Cooperation-Model/README.md

 Nitti A., de Tullio M.D., Federico I., Carbone G., "A collective intelligence approach to real-world swarm robotics", (2025).

 # Organization of the repository
 All files are provided with a docstring explaining purpose, input and output of the function.
+The purpose of the main executables is reported below:

-./SCM_steady/: contains the Matlab scripts used to run optimization problems.
+./SCM/: contains the Matlab scripts used to run optimization problems.
 All the main programs have prefix <MAIN_>.
+./SCM/MAIN_SCM.m: simulates the operation of the Swarm Cooperation Model (SCM) by integrating an overdamped Langevin equation.
+The objective of the swarm is to find the absolute minimum of the assigned landscape function.
+./SCM/MAIN_SCM_replications.m: runs the NNr replications of the SCM search over a test landscape function for performance comparison; evaluate success rate and mean number of function evaluations
+./SCM/MAIN_SCM_replications_par.m: runs NNr replications of the SCM over one landscape function to assess the influence of the hyperparameters: {omega,tau,sigma0}
+./SCM/MAIN_PSO.m: optimizes an N-dimensional landscape function with the Particle Swarm Optimization (PSO) with Matlab built-in functions
+./SCM/MAIN_PSO_replications.m: runs the NNr replications of the PSO search over a test landscape function for performance comparison; evaluate success rate and mean number of function evaluations
+./SCM/MAIN_MIPA.m: runs MultiStart search algorithm over test landscape functions for comparison
+./SCM/MAIN_MIPA_replications.m: run MultiStart search algorithm over test landscape functions for comparison agents are initialized picking locations from a uniform distribution; Success rate is computed over NNr replications

 ./utils/: contains the utility routines called in the main programs.